Patchwork-Archive/.github/profile/README.md

 # Support
 Patchwork Archive will forever remain freely accessible and without ads.
 I will always do my best to ensure things continue running smoothly, however due to the nature of archival I cannot make any additional guarantees.

-That said any donations will be put towards cost of CDN (serving content) and storage.
+That said any donations will be put towards cost of the growing cost of the CDN (serving content) and storage

 https://ko-fi.com/pinapelz